Friday, March 12, 2010

 A: For an Azerbaijani-Iranian-Greek-Swedish mash-up, only one of these really stands out in the composition.
 It stood out from the first time I heard it, which is when it also convinced me that it would be in there with a chance in May, despite coming across in parts as dorky as Arash himself does.
 It’s still obviously missing a key change.

-V: It could be the cast of the Eastenders chip shop performing this – you know, the Token Asian Family.
-The song makes perfect Eurovision sense, sounds huge and earns enormous support in the arena.
+V: The song makes perfect Eurovision sense, sounds huge and earns enormous support in the arena.
 Arash is a dork, but at least he never gets ideas above his station.
+Collectively, t

 31 Greece

-B: Question: How do two native speakers of English come up with lyrics this banal?
+B: How do two native speakers of English come up with lyrics this banal?

-A: Answer: They must have heard the music and decided it wasn’t worth their while overextending themselves.
-I loved the way the deluded Greek fanboys defended this to their last breath as the most fresh and modern-sounding song in the contest, not merely because it was immediately followed by the Lithuanian entry.
+A: They must have heard the music and decided it wasn’t worth their while overextending themselves.
+I loved the way the deluded Greek fanboys defended this to their last breath as the most fresh and modern-sounding song in the contest.

-V: Tit dance!
+V: Titty dance!
 Alex Panayi was robbed of an on-screen credit here.
-The performance is genius, but then it had to be, since there were never going to be any other laurels to rest on.
+The performance is genius, but then it had to be, since it was never going to have any other laurels to rest on.

 32 Lithuania

-B: I can see why the chorus might make some people roll their eyes, but I like it and actually think the repetition works.
+B: I can see why the chorus might make some people roll their eyes, but I think the repetition works.

 A: Piano!
 Brilliant arrangement.
-I suppose my one consolation is that this at least made it to the final when Switzerland didn’t.
+I suppose my one consolation is that this made it to the final when Switzerland didn’t.

 V: Whether or not they got the backdrop they asked for, this performance suffers the moment Sasha abandons the piano, when it all starts to get very affected.
 And whether or not it’s his mother tongue, the Russian sounds nowhere near as good as the English, or even the Lithuanian for that matter.
 Bah!